-Having a website for your business is not always about selling online.
-A website can perform many sales-boosting functions without e-commerce and often requires little effort once it's installed and working for you.
+Having a website is not always about having an online store to sell products.
+A website can perform many sales-boosting functions without e-commerce and often requires little effort once it's created and set up for you.

 A website provides information to your customers.
 It maintains interest in your brand, it builds trust, acts as a point of contact and attracts new customers.

 If publishing regular information is a requirement, you'll need a website that allows you to do that.
-Wordpress websites are a popular choice with many, many "website designers" using them as a solution for their clients.
+The free Wordpress CMS software is a popular choice, with many "website designers" using it as a solution for their clients.
 What is Wordpress though?
-Wordpress started out as simple blogging software and once installed, enabled the website owner to add new articles or blogs and enabled visitors to comment on them.
-Years on, there is now a huge choice of Wordpress templates available that change how a Wordpress website looks and functions.
-You can buy templates that include e-commerce functionality, meaning you can add products and take payments.
-In fact, sometimes it's not obvious a website has been created using a Wordpress template.
+Wordpress started out as simple blogging software enabling a website owner to add articles and visitors to comment on any of them.
+Years on, there's now a huge choice of Wordpress templates or skins which change how a Wordpress website looks and functions.
+Premium templates can include e-commerce functions allowing products to be added and sold and payments taken via the website.
+Templates can alter the design so much that sometimes it's not obvious a website has been created using Wordpress at all.

 Before hiring a website designer, make sure you have a good idea of the information you want to have on your website.
 If your website doesn't include helpful information and leaves your visitors wondering who you are, where you are or how to contact you, they may lose confidence and look elsewhere.